onkanat/lms_chat/README.md

    - Generate a more informed response
 6. View source documents by clicking "Show sources" in the response
 7. Toggle RAG off when you want standard responses without document context
+8. To remove documents from your knowledge base:
+   - Open the RAG or Enhanced RAG panel
+   - Locate the file in the document list
+   - Click the delete button next to the document
+   - Confirm the prompt to finalize removal

+Implementation details can be found in [project/rag/unified-rag-ui.js](project/rag/unified-rag-ui.js) at [`updateDocumentList`](project/rag/unified-rag-ui.js).

 > **Note:** All processing happens locally in your browser - no data is sent to external servers for embedding or retrieval.
 >